Human Resources Management Ontario College Graduate Certificate

 The graduate has reliably demonstrated the ability to:

-- Develop, implement, and evaluate employee orientation, training and development programs.
+- Design, implement, and evaluate employee onboarding, training and development programs to meet organizational needs.

 - Identify and apply discipline-specific practices that contribute to the local and global community through social responsibility, economic commitment and environmental stewardship.